rvsitebuilder/developer-docs/installation.md

 1. Log in to your RVsitebuilder website as admin, click ‘App launcher’ and go to ‘Manage’ app.
 1. Go to ‘Developer Token’ on the left menu.
-1. Enter your email, accept developer agreement and click generate developer license.
+1. Enter your email, accept developer agreement and click generate developer token.
 1. It will require to install locally.

 ## Server Requirement